TzuHuanTai/RaspberryPi_WebRTC/README.md

 ## Advance

 To enable two-way communication, a microphone and speaker need to be added to the Pi.
+It's easier to plug in a USB mic/speaker.
+If you want to use GPIO, please follow the link below.

 ### Microphone